Low-energy effective description of dark $Sp(4)$ theories: SIMPs under Abelian gauge symmetries

 \section{SIMPs under Abelian gauge symmetries}

 Eventually, we want to couple the non-Abelian dark sector to the SM.
-A simple, but by no means the only option is to gauge (part of) the theory under a new Abelian dark gauge group $\uoneprime$.
-The new (massive) vector $V^\mu$ may then kinetically mix with SM hypercharge.
+A simple, but by no means the only option is to gauge (part of) the theory under a new Abelian dark gauge group $\uoneprime$.\footnote{See e.g. \cite{Hochberg:2018rjs}, where a $Sp(2N)$ gauge theory with 2$N_f$ Weyl fermions is coupled to the SM through an axion-like mediator.
+We also note in passing that the vector portal induces at loop-level also a Higgs-portal coupling.
+Since we only consider leading-order effects, this loop-suppressed contribution is left for future work.
+Note that any explicit Higgs portal coupling will be at least a dimension-five operator, due to the fermionic nature of our dark quarks, and thus will be suppressed as well, and is hence likewise postponed.} The new (massive) vector $V^\mu$ may then kinetically mix with SM hypercharge.
 Denoting the respective field strengths by $V_{ \mu \nu}$ and $B_{\mu \nu}$, the interaction is given by,

 where $\theta_W$ is the SM weak angle.
 The consequences and phenomenology of this ``vector portal'' have been studied in great detail; see~\cite{Jaeckel:2010ni,Alexander:2016aln,Beacham:2019nyx} and references therein.
 For example, after electroweak symmetry breaking and when the $V^\mu$-mass is well below the electroweak scale, \eqref{eq:kineticmix} induces ``photon-like'' interactions with SM fermions $f$, $\epsilon q_f \bar f \gamma_\mu f V^\mu$ where $q_f$ is the electric charge of $f$.
 The new vector is then commonly referred to as ``dark photon.''
 For the purpose of this work, our principal interest lies in exploring the various options of coupling $V^\mu$ to the non-Abelian dark sector.
 The study of its phenomenological consequences is left for future work.